-Before choosing staff you may wish to use medical tests to check they are physically and mentally able to do the job, without putting themselves or others at risk.
+Some employers use pre-employment medicals when choosing workers.
+This checks that applicants are physically and mentally able to do the job without putting yourself or others at risk.

 If you want to use pre-employment medicals, you should:

 - Give the doctor information about the work involved in the job.

 - Make sure the standard is no different from that required of existing staff.